mozilla/data-docs/src/concepts/pipeline/glean_data.md

 # Glean Data

 The following describes in detail how we structure Glean data in BigQuery.
-The actual software which does this is described in the [Generated Schemas](schemas.md) reference.
+For information on the actual software which does this, see the [Generated Schemas](schemas.md) reference.

 ## Tables